jweisbaum/weather-and-gis-docker/README.md

 Note that Python3.8 replaces Python2.7 entirely via a symlink.
 This is probably a bad idea but it seems to work for my purposes.

+# Why Docker?
+You may have very little experience with software development or navigating complicated documentation written by brilliant scientists working for government agencies.
+Nevertheless, you should be able to benefit from the incredible software available to you.
+Docker allows an ocean navigator or curious enthusiast to install and use various utilties on any kind of computing system without needing to know too much.

+- You can access the same programs on your home computer and the boat's nav computer.
+- You can use all the same utils used by various weather bureaus without needing to build them yourself.
+- You can install a ton of utilities with one command.
+- We can build a community and shared knowledge base using the same tool set.
+- Docker machines can see files on your local machine and vice versa.

 # Included Linux Utilities and Libraries:
 - tesseract
 - imagemagick